Design Preview — Awaiting Approval

 Stills from the 'To Be a Farmer' production, 2025.

-That distinction mattered.
 The instinct with membership marketing is often to front-load the benefits: the advice lines, the legal support, the lobbying.
 All of that is valuable.
 But leading with it risked making the film feel like a brochure.

 The workshop helped clarify something more important.
 The film's job was not to explain the NFU first.
 It was to make farmers feel understood by it.
 From there, the creative direction became much clearer.